Feilmelding

 SSH and keys, WTF

-To enable automatic login to a SSH server, the server must have a copy of your public key.
-The key is signed by what we call a passphrase, meaning that, when you now access a server that got a copy of your public key it prompt your for your password (passphrase) instead of the system user account password.
-So we really did not fix the problem, we just shifted the problem, but we shifted it in the right direction, and now we can do something about it.
+For you to be able to automatic (unattended) logoin to another machine must this machine have a copy of your machine public key.
+Your key is signed by what we call a passphrase (you really should use a passphrase).
+When you then access another machine that that have a copy of your public key, it prompt your for your password (passphrase), instead of the system user account password.
+You might argue that by doing did we not really fix the problem, we just shifted the problem and added another layer for confusion and complexety.
+But try to trust me, this was a move in the right right direction.

 ssh public key

-The most daring users, simply create a public key with a empty passphrase.
-This introduce a security problem.
-If you somehow gained access to a copy of your privat key, they will gain access to all the servers that trust your key.
+The most daring users, create a public key with a empty passphrase.
+This introduce a big security problem.
+If someone gain access to a copy of your private key, they will also have access to all the servers that trust/use this key.

 Use a agent to propagate the passphrase